White scores 3 TDs, No. 2 Georgia dominates No. 8 Hogs 37-0

 “I think we know how good we are,” Bennett said.
 “I think we know what it takes to be that good every week.”

-Georgia, leading the nation in total defense and scoring defense following last week’s 62-0 win at Vanderbilt, held Arkansas to 10 first downs and 156 yards.
+Georgia, leading the nation in total defense and scoring defense after last week’s 62-0 win at Vanderbilt, held Arkansas to 10 first downs and 156 yards.
+Linebacker Nakobe Dean and defensive tackle Devonte Wyatt each had 1 1/2 sacks.

 The last time Georgia recorded back-to-back shutouts in SEC games was in 1980, its last national championship season.